 When using the Google Search Console, you may receive an email stating "A new'index coverage'problem has been detected."

-This time, I will explain the cause of the error called "redirection error" and how to improve it.
+This time, I will explain the cause of the error "The sent URL was blocked by robots.txt" and how to improve it.

 See also here for index coverage